Superman in film: Superman and the Mole Men (1951)

-Salkind film series (1978–1987)
+Salkind/Cannon film series (1978–1987)

 In 1973, producer Ilya Salkind convinced his father Alexander to buy the film rights to Superman.
-They hired Mario Puzo to pen a two-film script, and negotiated with Steven Spielberg to direct, though Alexander eventually landed on someone else.
+They hired Mario Puzo to pen a two-film script and negotiated with Steven Spielberg to direct, though Alexander eventually landed on Richard Donner.
 Superman (1978) and Superman II (1980) were shot simultaneously.

 Superman (1978)

 Guy Hamilton was hired to direct, with Marlon Brando and Gene Hackman signing on to play Jor-El and Lex Luthor, respectively.
 With pre-production taking place in Rome, complication arose when it was discovered that Brando could not film in Italy as he faced an obscenity lawsuit over Last Tango in Paris (1972).
-As result, production would subsequently move to England in late 1976, but Hamilton was unable to shoot in England as he had violated his tax payments.
+As a result, production would subsequently move to England in late 1976, but Hamilton was unable to shoot in England as he had violated his tax payments.
 To replace Hamilton, the Salkinds hired Richard Donner, who in turn brought on Tom Mankiewicz to polish the script, giving it a serious feel with Christ-like overtones.

 There was a lengthy search for a lead, and a number of famous figures turned down the role, including Robert Redford and Burt Reynolds.
 Eventually, Christopher Reeve was cast, and underwent an exercise regimen to bulk up, gaining 24 lbs before filming.
 Margot Kidder was cast as Lois Lane.

 With a budget of US$55 million, the 1978 Superman was the most expensive film made up to that point.
 It was a success both critically and commercially.